Search results

 What are the symptoms of AMD?

 AMD centers on the macula; that’s the part of your eye’s retina responsible for sharp, straight-ahead vision.
 Imagine the frustration of trying to read your favorite book, recognize a friend’s face, or admire a sunset, only to find the central part of your vision is blurred or blank.
-This condition creeps up gradually, often without pain, making its early stages a bit of a sneak attack1,6
+This condition creeps up gradually, often without pain, making its early stages a bit of a sneak attack1,6.

 In the beginning, AMD might not wave any red flags to announce its arrival.
 But as it progresses, AMD introduces symptoms like a loss of contrast sensitivity (imagine trying to read gray text on a white background), visual distortion (straight lines might appear wavy), and even dark spots in the center of your vision that can grow into a blind spot.1